jhajek/Linux-text-book-part-1/output/README.md

-Place holder where all the output of the pandoc builds goes
+All the pandoc build scripts deposit a timestamped version of docx, ePub, pdf, html